Welbog/KevBot/README.md

 The good news is that the plugin piece, as well as the math parsing and factoid systems are very robust.
 As a result, KevBot is quite reliable and extensible.

+## Installation/usage

+You will need:
+* Maven
+* Java
+* MySQL with a database created, with an admin user and a data user (technically they can be the same user but please no).
+* Node and NPM

+You will need to make changes in files:
+* kevbot.discord.config.json - Your bot's Discord token will need to be applied
+* kevbot.properties - Your MySQL connection string will need to be applied, both an admin and data user.

+Maven will import:
+* MySQL connector
+* Jackson serialization libraries

+To build, run
+* `mvn package` - This creates a directory, target, containing the KevBot jar file.

+To setup, run
+* `java -classpath target/*jar-with-dependencies.jar ca.welbog.kevbot.Setup`, sets up SQL structures.
+* `npm install discord.js` in the discord directory, there's definitely a better way to do this but I haven't bothered to figure it out yet.

+To launch, run
+* Server: `java -classpath target/*jar-with-dependencies.jar ca.welbog.kevbot.KevBot kevbot.config &>> /tmp/kevbot.server.log &`
+* Discord client: `scripts/discordclient.sh &>> /tmp/kevbot.discord.log &`

+Logs will be located in
+* /tmp/kevbot.server.log - server logs
+* /tmp/kevbot.discord.log - Discord client logs

 ## TODOs

 What does the future hold for KevBot?